 - 1/2 teaspoon freshly ground black pepper

-2 In a medium bowl whisk together the sour cream, green onions, dill, cider vinegar, salt, and black pepper.
+2 Make the dressing: In a medium bowl whisk together the sour cream, green onions, dill, cider vinegar, salt, and black pepper.
 The dressing should be strongly flavored (the potatoes will need it!).

-3 Cut the cooled potatoes in half lengthwise.
+3 Prepare salad and chill: Cut the cooled potatoes in half lengthwise.
 Toss with the dressing.
 Chill for at least 1 hour before serving, to allow the potatoes to absorb some of the dressing.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to New Potato Salad with Sour Cream and Dill on Simply Recipes.
 Thank you!Print